The spectacular "World Heritage" area of Haast!

 Haast to Paringa cattle track

 The historic Haast to Paringa cattle track was built in 1875 by farmers at Haast.
-Stock were driven from the Landsborough and Cascade valleys to sale yards at Whataroa, a two-week journey at best.
-It’s now a three-day tramp.
+Stock were driven from the Landsborough and Cascade valleys to sale yards at Whataroa, what was a two-week journey is now a three-day tramp.

 Gates of Haast